VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

   - `wr manager compact` adds the stripped count to its existing line when it is above 0, and logs any unreadable records at warn level, with their count and up to 10 keys.
-Its help says it removes output stored by 0.37.0 to 0.37.2 the first time it compacts a database last used by wr 0.37.2 or earlier.
+Its help says it removes output stored by 0.37.0 to 0.37.2 the first time it compacts a database created by wr 0.37.2 or earlier.
 The CHANGELOG entry above says running it once recovers the space.